Baltimore & Ohio Railroad Bridge, Antietam Creek

 The Baltimore & Ohio Railroad Bridge, Antietam Creek was a timber trestle bridge near Keedysville, Washington County, Maryland, United States.
 It carried the Washington County branch of the Baltimore and Ohio Railroad, later part of CSX Transportation, over the ravine formed by the Antietam Creek northwest of Keedysville.
 The wooden bridge, constructed about 1867, was approximately 400 ft in length and was supported by a series of timber bents resting on concrete sills.
 CSX abandoned the railroad line in the late 1970s or 1980s.

-The Baltimore & Ohio Railroad Bridge, Antietam Creek was listed on the National Register of Historic Places in 1977.
+The bridge was listed on the National Register of Historic Places in 1977.
 The bridge was subsequently removed completely.